realitycollective/com.realitycollective.service-framework-docs/docs/basics/04_advanced_services.md

 # Advanced Service design and sub services

-***Last updated - 21st May 2022***
+***Last updated - 24th October 2022***

 ## Overview

-This article will cover what makes a service tick as well as good patterns to follow in service design, effectively what goes into making a good service, as well as a more full-featured example.
+This article will cover service modules and how they can extend capabilities beyond a single service through additional service modules added to the service to provide distinct operations and extensions.

 > For more advanced information on the different patterns that can be used in Service Design, check out the [Service Patterns and implementations](./05_service_patterns.md) section.